-Recommend CPUC pursue rulemaking to establish a legal and technology framework to facilitate the cross-system sharing of energy, water, and telecommunication customer data between utility company administrators for purposes of providing streamlined enrollment, improving program marketing and outreach, and program evaluation.

-- The UAS Group Recommendation Report offers a roadmap for pursuing a universal application for CARE, FERA, and ESA programs.
-The CPUC undertake efforts to evaluate the feasibility for expanding and extending use of the contemplated universal application system to the full suite of low-income utility assistance programs under the CPUC's regulatory authority to include CARE, FERA, ESA, and Lifeline programs. - Recommend CPUC pursue rulemaking to establish categorical eligibility across all programs under the purview of SB 1207 and in accordance with applicable federal rules and guidelines. - Leverage the UAS Working Group recommendations to inform the development of a technology and data sharing roadmap to guide the implementation of a single-application system for CPUC Energy, Water, and Telephone customer assistance programs and identify viable data sharing strategies having the potential to expedite eligibility verification processes.
+- Recommend CPUC pursue a rulemaking to establish a legal and technology framework to facilitate the cross-system sharing of energy, water, and telecommunication customer data between utility company administrators for purposes of providing streamlined enrollment, improving program marketing and outreach, and program evaluation. - The UAS Group Recommendation Report offers a roadmap for pursuing a universal application for CARE, FERA, and ESA programs.
+The CPUC, with the ability to expand to other income-qualified programs.
+The CPUC should undertake efforts to evaluate the feasibility for expanding and extending use of the contemplated universal application systemCAS platform to the full suite of lowincome utility assistance programs under the CPUC's regulatory authority to include CARE, FERA, ESA, and Lifeline programs. - Recommend the CPUC pursue a rulemaking to establish categorical eligibility across all programs under the purview of SB 1207-120812087 and in accordance with applicable federal rules and guidelines. - Leverage the UAS Working Group recommendations to inform the development of a technology and data sharing roadmap to guide the implementation of a single-application system for CPUC Energy, Water, and Telephone customer assistance programs and identify viable data sharing strategies having the potential to expedite eligibility verification processes.
 Viable data sharing strategies shall place immediate focus on implementing a workable data sharing model for specific use within CPUC Energy, Water, and Telephone low-income customer assistance programs first.